Would A Worry Stone Help Me Cope?

 Muscle tension can come from physical or psychological stress.
 Rubbing a worry stone can help relieve tension in your hands by working the muscles involved.
 Also, through its calming action, a worry stone can help relieve muscle tension in other parts of your body if it’s caused by psychological stress.

 Stress is an almost constant companion of modern people everywhere.
 Life is hectic, schedules must be kept, and relationships can be complex and difficult to manage.
-A worry stone can benefit you if you’re dealing with stress on a regular basis.
+A worry stone can benefit you if you’re feeling overwhelmed by stress on a regular basis.
 It doesn’t take you away from the tasks you need to complete; instead, you can use your worry stone and continue to work toward your goals and complete day-to-day tasks.

 Worry can darken any day if you let it take over your mind.
 Until you learn to channel your thinking away from your worried thoughts, you’ll likely have trouble coping with the ups, downs, and concerns in your life.
 Of course, it’s important to do what you can to resolve problems.
 Sometimes, though, there’s just nothing you can do to improve your situation at the moment.
 At times like those, rubbing a worry stone can help you focus on the here and now and let your worries fade until you are able to properly address them.